pyzo/zoof-website/index.rst

     <div class="col-md-4 col-sm-6">
       <h4><i class="fa fa-heart"></i> Always free</h4>
       We believe that everyone should have access to good tools: Zoof is free and always will be.
-The extra features in Zoof Plus are of cosmetic nature, the free version has no restrictions in functionality.
+Whatever business model we will adopt, the free version shall not have any restrictions in functionality.
     </div>

     </div>